caionikolas/Aplicacao-Bandas-React/README.md

 - CSS para Style components
 ##
 - Inserindo a Api do youtube na aplicação
-- configurando a aplicação para a Api receber o valor do input
+- configurando a aplicação para a Api receber o valor do input.
+##